danbi7184/MMM-SeoulSubway/README.md

 		</tr>
 		<tr>
 			<td><code>key</code></td>
-			<td>To Use this module, You have to Get API Key from this URL.
+			<td>To Use this Module, You have to Get API Key from this URL.
 				<br><a href="https://data.seoul.go.kr/dataList/OA-12764/F/1/datasetView.do">
 				https://data.seoul.go.kr/dataList/OA-12764/F/1/datasetView.do</a>
 			</td>